bunto/bunto-sitemap/README.md

 content, or *before* those other gems if you *don't want* the sitemap to include the generated content from the gems.
 (Programming is *hard*.)

+Because the sitemap is added to `site.pages`, you may have to modify any templates that iterate through all pages (for example, to build a menu of all of the site's content).

+## Note on Use with Github Pages Gem
+The Github Pages gem ignores all plugins included in the Gemfile.
+If you only include `bunto-sitemap` in the Gemfile without also including it in the `_config.yml` *the plugin will not work*.
+This can be confusing because the official Bunto docs state that plugins can be included in either the Gemfile or `_config.yml`.

+When building a site that uses the Github Pages gem, follow the instructions above and ensure that `bunto-sitemap` is listed in the `gems` array in `_config.yml`.

+## `<lastmod>` tag
+The `<lastmod>` tag in the `sitemap.xml` will reflect by priority:

+1. The modified date of the file as reported by the filesystem if you have `bunto-last-modified-at` plugin installed (not compatible with Github Pages auto building)
+2. A personnalised date if you add the variable `last_modified_at:` with a date in the Front Matter
+3. The creation date of your post (correspondig to the `post.date` variable)

 ## Exclusions

 If you would like to exclude specific pages/posts from the sitemap set the